Higher Ed Glossary

 Term Definition Source Last Reviewed

-Academic Catalog Publication that informs students of their rights and responsibilities in their quest to reach an educational goal.
-Considered a legal document, it includes policies and procedures of an institution and how an institution interacts with a student academically.
+Academic Catalog Publication that informs learners of their rights and responsibilities in their quest to reach an educational goal.
+Considered a legal document, it includes policies and procedures of an institution and how an institution interacts with a learner academically.
 Covers admission requirements and courses needed to reach an educational goal, and other topics including residency and academic integrity.
-To ensure all incoming students are treated equally, catalog information is updated by catalog year.
+To ensure all incoming learners are treated equally, catalog information is updated by catalog year.
 AACRAO 2024

-Academic operations Covers many functions, including curriculum management (including syllabi management), catalog management, classroom-space management, class scheduling, credential audit and completion processing, class registration, and institutional and/or programmatic accreditation.
+Academic Operations Covers many functions, including curriculum management (including syllabi management), catalog management, classroom-space management, class scheduling, credential-audit and completion processing, class registration and institutional and/or program accreditation.
 Proficient, efficient academic operations contribute to learner success, persistence, and completion.
 AACRAO 2024

 Academic transcript Official record of a learner’s academic achievements; currently the predominant U.S. secondary- and postsecondary-education official document used to transmit completed coursework and the degree or certificate awarded.
 AACRAO 2024

-Academic-year scheduling Full academic-year schedule that is available when registration for a fall term opens; class schedules for each term are generated once a year.
+Academic-year scheduling Full academic-year schedule that is available when registration begins for the academic year; class schedules for each term are generated once a year.
 AACRAO 2024

-Accreditation Accreditation entails the evaluation of the caliber of higher education institutions and their programs.
-Within the United States, accreditation serves as a prominent method through which students, families, government authorities, and the media ascertain the provision of a high-quality education by an institution or program.
+Accreditation Evaluation of the caliber of a higher-education institution and its programs.
+Within the United States, accreditation serves as a method through which learners, families, government authorities and the media may ascertain the quality of an education provided by a particular institution or program.
 AACRAO 2024

 Alternative credentials See Incremental Credentials AACRAO 2024

-Articulation Is the process by which institutions of higher education recognize and transfer academic credits earned by a learner from one institution to another.
-The process is designed to ensure that the credits earned at one institution are accepted by another institution and may be applied toward a degree or program at another institution without unnecessary duplication or loss of credits.
+Articulation Process by which institutions of higher education recognize and transfer academic credits earned by a learner from one institution to another.
+Designed to ensure credits earned at one institution are accepted by another institution; may be applied toward a degree or program at another institution without unnecessary duplication or loss of credits.
 AACRAO 2024

 Block Registration/Enrollment Learner is enrolled in a fixed set of courses, with a specific number of credits.
 AACRAO 2024

-Certification Refers to the process by which an educational institution or a recognized certifying body validates that a learner has attained a specific level of skill or knowledge in a particular field or discipline.
+Certification Process in which an educational institution or recognized certifying body validates a learner has attained a specific level of skill or knowledge in a particular field or discipline.
 AACRAO 2024

 Class Course from an academic catalog built into a class schedule; available for registration for a particular term.
-May be offered as a class several times each term.
-Sometimes referred to as a section.
+May be offered several times each term.
+Sometimes called a section.
 AACRAO 2024

 Class Registration Saving a specific space in a specific class with a specific instructor.
 AACRAO 2024